ClementineAccount/csd3156-TeamProject-group7/README.md

 The following mobile features are proposed, using images from the reference game of Pokemon Go as examples.

 ### Sensors (GPS)
 The GPS of the phone may be used to indicate where the collectables are in the SIT@SP campus.
+(Does not have to be a 3D Map)
 ![image](https://github.com/ClementineAccount/csd3156-TeamProject-group7/assets/26779639/c7d02f48-16f7-4877-9afe-4091fed0d453)

 ### Camera